-I continued to live in south London working in publishing then an opportunity arrived to sculpt for a display company my job to discuss the work needed with the clients provide a quote and make/ manage the production of a wide variety of items from a giant gold coin for the royal mint to a very large plastic Webster (A children’s plastic toy very popular at the time for the Toy Fair) as well as signage and an array of three-dimensional objects for exhibitions and shop window displays.
-A challenging and exciting role, diverse tasks daily from meeting up with company representatives to making something different every day in the studio, never knowing what was coming next, I and my team even cut up rope for a living for a few days as part of making a boardwalk display for a large shopping chain.
-A majority of the work at the display company was made with polystyrene, plaster and other temporary materials finished either by hand or spray painted.
-I was earning a living as a commercial sculptor/studio manager working for a variety of big-name clients including Hamleys, Phillips.
+I continued to live in south London working in publishing then an opportunity arrived to sculpt for a display company making a variety of items from a giant gold coin for the royal mint to a very large plastic Webster [A children’s plastic toy very popular at the time for the Toy Fair] a vast array of three-dimensional objects for exhibitions and shop window displays.
+It was an exciting and challenging role making something different everyday never knowing what was coming next, I even cut up rope for a living for a few days, making a boardwalk display for a large shopping chain.
+The work was in polystyrene and other temporary materials, I was earning a living as a commercial sculptor/studio manager working for a variety of big-name clients including Hamleys, Phillips.
 Alders, London Dungeon, Milk marketing board, Fortnum & Mason, Lord Mayors show.
-The work was ephemeral in nature (made for the moment not to last).
-Everything made to order often designed by someone else or a copy of something at a different scale with limited scope for self-expression although someone did love Slimer and took him home (Ghostbuster display Hamleys).
+The work ephemeral in nature made for the moment not to last, made to order with limited scope for self-expression although someone did take Slimer home (Ghost buster display Hamleys).

 My interest was drawn to smaller sculptures made of more permanent materials and my work became more awards based.
 I fell in love with the quality of bronze, stone, brass, and titanium materials.
 I made awards for Glaxo Smith Kline, Haynes, Capital Radio and the BBC.
-It was during this period I designed and sculpted the Mercury Music PrizeLooking young in this newspaper cutting :).
+It was during this period I designed and sculpted the Mercury Music Prize.